Burkina Faso President Kabore detained at military camp - sources | Law-Order

 Burkina Faso President Kabore detained at military camp - sources

 Burkina Faso President Roch Kabore has been detained at a military camp by mutinying soldiers, four security sources and a West African diplomat said on Monday, following heavy gunfire around his residence on Sunday night in the capital Ouagadougou.
-Residents of the president's neighbourhood reported heavy gunfire overnight.
-Government sources could not immediately be reached on Monday.
+His detention comes after sustained gunfire rang out from military camps in the West African country throughout Sunday, with soldiers demanding more support for their fight against Islamist militants.

 - Country: